'Titiro whakamuri, kōkiri whakamura' 'When you understand the past, you know your future'

 European arrivals: prior to the raid was the arrival of HMS The Herald.
 At 9am on Friday 23 June 1826 HMS The Herald was the first European ship to enter Tauranga Harbour.
 Henry Williams, leader of the Christian Missionary Society (CMS) conducted a Christian service at Otamataha Pā (Mission Cemetery).
 However other account say the service was conducted at Waikorire Pilot Bay.

-Military Settlers: 1867-1878 and the township of Tauranga.
-Conflicts occurred as confiscated land starts to be surveyed.
-The Te Papa block was subdivided and given to military settlers founding the township of Tauranga.
+The founding of Tauranga - Military Settlers: 1867-1878 Conflicts occurred as the confiscated land - mainly in the Whakamaramara and Te Puna rohe - starts to be surveyed.
+The gifted Te Papa block was subdivided - including the one 5th that was meant to be for Maori - and given to military settlers, founding the township of Tauranga.

 Cliff Road Te Papa and The Apology 1990s - 2018.
 In the mid 1990s a Christian organisation called Te Kohinga quietly advocated with the Māori tribes for the land to be returned to them.
 These tribes formed Otamataha Trust representing three hāpu.
 Naboth's Vineyard- an exceptional piece of work by Dr Alistair Reece - outlines the history leading up to the historic 2018 Anglican Apology which sets Cliff Road as a place of 'Forgiveness and Reconciliation' and ultimate unification.

 Tauranga Civic Centre 2022.
-In turn The Apology has resulted in the Tauranga City Council forming an historic 50/50 partnership between Otamataha Trust and the Council for the development of the Civic Centre and its Museum.
+In turn The Apology resulted in the Tauranga City Council forming an historic 50/50 partnership between Otamataha Trust and the Council for part of the Civic Centre which would house a mana whenua museum.

 This unique historic area, called 'the green necklace' includes our entwined history:

-Hapū history of this area pre European times
+Hapū history of this area in pre European times

-The archeologically significant Ōtamataha Pā (Mission Cemetery) and Cliff Road area which was over-run by a marauding tribe in 1828
+The archeologically significant Ōtamataha Pā (Mission Cemetery) and Cliff Road area which was over-run by a marauding tribe from Thames in 1828

 The Mission Cemetery (1838)